cylc/cylc-doc/src/user-guide/writing-suites.rst

 Accessing Environment Variables With Jinja2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This functionality is not provided by Jinja2 by default, but cylc automatically imports the user environment to template's global namespace (see :ref:`CustomJinja2Filters`) in a dictionary structure called *environ*.
+This functionality is not provided by Jinja2 by default, but Cylc automatically imports the user environment to template's global namespace (see :ref:`CustomJinja2Filters`) in a dictionary structure called *environ*.
 A usage example: